 Kim accepted it, too.
 But she also read a lot, and she stayed informed.
 She read another Casper mom’s blog about her own son’s Down syndrome, and the blog mentioned the Sie Center for Down Syndrome at Children’s Hospital Colorado.

 “I didn’t even know there was a clinic for Down syndrome at Children’s Colorado,” Kim says.
 “I was like, ‘Wait a minute.
 We need to be there.’”

-“In patients with a history of TEF and EA,” says Jeremy D. Prager, MD, pediatric otolaryngologist and director of the Aerodigestive Program, “the airway and esophagus remain abnormal in shape and function after repair.
+“In patients with a history of TEF and EA,” says pediatric otolaryngologist Jeremy D. Prager, MD, “the airway and esophagus remain abnormal in shape and function after repair.
 Patients have tracheomalacia, or floppiness of the airway, which impedes clearance of secretions and can cause significant breathing difficulties.
 In addition, abnormal esophageal movement leads to ongoing swallowing issues.”

 Compounding that difficulty was Maddox’s Down syndrome, which adds increased susceptibility to infection, decreased muscle tone, compromised airway anatomy and enlarged adenoids and tonsils to an already unstable mix.
 Being unable to clear mucus from her airway, Maddox frequently had pneumonia, and the obstruction caused severe sleep apnea — in addition to the frequent throat obstructions.

 “Before,” says Kim, “Maddox probably missed at least a week every month of school.
 Getting sick, getting infections, not being able to function because she’d sleep so much.
 She would sleep literally 15 hours a day.”